 Additionally, 73 percent of customers demand more personalized investment advice in return for sharing data; while 59 percent of customers did not mind the channel they used to interact with their provider if the experience is easy, seamless and effective.
-Finally, key drivers for customer trust were found to be personal service provider-client relationships, next to acting in the best interest of the customer and data protection.
+Finally, key drivers for customer trust were found to be personal services provider-client relationships, next to acting in the best interest of the customer and data protection.

-When the roundtable discussed its view on what hybrid service models are according to contemporary standards, it became clear that there is a main perceptual and emotional difference between delivering an advice through an automated channel and a human advisor facing customers directly when giving an advice.
+When the roundtable discussed its view on what hybrid services models are according to contemporary standards, it became clear that there is a main perceptual and emotional difference between delivering an advice through an automated channel and a human advisor facing customers directly when giving an advice.

-From a service delivery perspective, the roundtable concluded that hybrid service models produce the highest quality advice to customers based on existing standards and customer demands.
+From a services delivery perspective, the roundtable concluded that hybrid services models produce the highest quality advice to customers based on existing standards and customer demands.
 Advice with the highest possible quality ideally emerges when algorithms are in the lead and when data is leveraged efficiently.
 Topping off an automated advice with a human’s touch complements the high-quality advice, which is, according to the roundtable participants, still key in today’s perceptual and emotional customer needs.

 The need for responsible AI